manasesjesus/builtio-microservice-monitoring/README.md

 Cumulocity microservices are server-side applications used to extend the platform with specific functionality.
 Developers are not restricted to any specific tech stack, however, there are certain requirements that must be met.
 Review the [Microservice SDK guide](https://cumulocity.com/guides/microservice-sdk/introduction/) for more details.

-> **Note that trial accounts can be created for Built.io and Cumulocity.<br>Accounts for students are also available.**

 ### Setup

 On the Built.io dashboard, create a blank workflow and follow the steps below to configure it.<br>